rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 On that plot, we can see that some users have pretty close frequencies of different functions usage.

-And we can see that it is useful to separate groups with different conversion rates.
+And we can see that it is useful to separate groups with different conversion rates:

 .. code:: python